Carie001/roboadvisor/README.md

 A full-stack robo-advisor that takes an investor through a risk questionnaire, builds a personalised mean-variance optimal portfolio, runs Monte Carlo simulations for 2026, and visualises the efficient frontier, covariance structure, and fund analytics — all in a browser.

+## 👥 Project Background & Contribution Disclaimer

+* **Academic Collaboration:** This project was co-developed as part of a university course assignment.
+* **GitHub Record Clarification:** Because the final full-stack integration and end-to-end repository setup were handled and pushed by my classmate, the repository's commit history does not display my individual account in the contributors list.
+* **My Core Responsibility & Contribution:** I designed and implemented the entire core quantitative financial model and data visualization pipeline for this project.
+Specifically, my work involved:
+  * **Financial Data Engineering:** Leveraged `yfinance` to fetch, clean, and process multi-year historical asset price data for global indices and funds (e.g., SPY, QQQ, GLD, FXI).
+  * **Statistical Analysis:** Calculated linearized log returns, annualized expected assets returns, and modeled the systemic risk via the asset covariance matrix.
+  * **Portfolio Optimization:** Formulated and solved constrained optimization problems using `scipy.optimize.minimize` (SLSQP method) to identify the Global Minimum Variance Portfolio (GMVP) and generate the Efficient Frontier under both **Long-Only (No Short Sale)** and **Short-Sale Allowed** constraints.
+  * **Data Visualization:** Built the complete interactive risk-return mapping pipeline using `matplotlib` to dynamically plot the Efficient Frontier curve against individual asset performance and optimized portfolio markers.

 **Demo Video:** https://youtu.be/SO_d2Zvie9s
 **Deployed WebApp:** https://roboadvisor-two.vercel.app/